richardtape/wp-local-multitenancy/README.md

 This is kinda specific right now.
 But I'm hoping that it will help others and eventually it can be made more generic.
 It desperately needs some requirement checking and probably some more flexibility.
 I believe having nginx and mysql installed natively on your machine is the best way forward, rather than using MAMP or VVV or the-like.
 Products like that are amazing - genuinely - but if they fail, they're devilishly difficult to debug.

 Also, probably, with some hardening and after being made more generic, this could be used on a production site after swapping out the SSL generation stuff with Lets Encrypt.

+## TODO

+1. Use ansible to provision the local setup (nginx, mysql) to make provisioning easier
+2. Use ansible to provision staging/production environments to match and...
+3. Once (2.) is complete, have a way to deploy from local to staging/prod and vice-versa